 As mentioned at the beginning of the article, apps are many and options are more than ever before.
 And it is now that your true test starts.
 Once you get your mobile app developed, the hardest part now is not gaining the users, but it’s retaining the users.
 We have covered a lot of tips and hopefully it will help you.

 Whatever you do, do not forget to add that little more that extra bit that will separate you from your opponents and improve your user retention to the maximum.
-Nevertheless, if you are planning any new app development projects, Space-O will be happy to help.
+Nevertheless, if you are planning any new mobile app development projects, Space-O will be happy to help.